VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-Cybersecurity Query Handling: Allows users to ask predefined cybersecurity questions (e.g., "What is phishing?") with case-insensitive matching.
+Cybersecurity Query Handling: Supports predefined cybersecurity questions (e.g., "What is phishing?") with case-insensitive matching.

-GUI-Based Features:

-Chatbot Interaction: Users can input cybersecurity questions or commands via a text box, with responses displayed in a rich text box.

-Task Management: Add, view, and delete tasks with optional details and reminders, displayed in a list box.

-Quiz Mode: A cybersecurity quiz with multiple-choice questions, providing immediate feedback and a final score.

-Activity Log: Tracks user actions (e.g., task additions, quiz completions) with options to view recent or full logs.

-Shared Features:

-Error Handling: Robust exception handling for audio playback, file access, and user input validation.

-Responsive Design: Console version uses colorful formatting and borders; GUI version supports DPI scaling for better UI compatibility.
+WPF Interface: Features a graphical UI with a chat display (TextBlock), input box (TextBox), and submit button, with scrollable output and Enter key support.

 Prerequisites